Monitor Memory Metrics for EC2 Windows Instances

 Important: Commander doesn't validate IAM role names, so ensure that role names entered in Commander match those in AWS.
 IAM role names are not case-sensitive.

-See Configure Automated Deployment for Approved Service Requests for more information.
+For more information, see Configure Automated Deployment for Approved Service Requests.

 If an IAM role is configured in both the deployment destination and the blueprint, the blueprint takes precedence.